fati-ma/nd00333_AZMLND_C2/README.md

 ![pipeline-endpoint](images/pipeline-endpoint.PNG)

-12- Here you can see the pipeline graph that shows the Bank Marketing dataset 13- After the pipeline is **published** we can see the **Published Pipeline Overview** where the status is *Active* and we have the *REST endpoints*
+12- In the image below you can see the pipeline graph that shows the Bank Marketing dataset

+13- After the pipeline is **published** we can see the **Published Pipeline Overview** where the status is *Active* and we have the *REST endpoints*

 ![pipeline-graph](images/pipeline-endpoint-graph.PNG)